 Benzodiazepine Withdrawal

 Benzodiazepines are an effective short-term treatment for many medical conditions.
-However, anyone who uses benzodiazepines for more than 3–4 weeks is likely to suffer from withdrawal symptoms if the dose is reduced or the use of the drug is stopped abruptly.
-Withdrawal symptoms and severe cravings also occur in people who have developed physical dependence or addiction to benzodiazepines.
+However, anyone who uses benzodiazepines for more than 3–4 weeks has a high likelihood of developing withdrawal symptoms if the dose is reduced too quickly or use of the drug is stopped abruptly.
+Withdrawal symptoms and severe cravings also occur in people who have developed a physical dependence or addiction to benzodiazepines.

 • Headache